-- What are the ESG issues that align most closely to the company's and stakeholders' priorities? - What are the ESG issues that drive the company's financial performance and prospects? - Is the company currently reporting on its ESG efforts, and where? - Do the company's disclosures comply with the appropriate laws, regulations and sector best practices? - Do the company's disclosures reflect both what the company is doing now and where it is going, with accompanying metrics and goals?
+- What are the ESG issues that align most closely to the company's and stakeholders' priorities? - What are the ESG issues that drive the company's financial performance and prospects? - Is the company currently reporting on its ESG efforts, and where?

-- Is ESG-related data handled appropriately and aligned with corresponding regulations and the level of risk associated with the data? - Is the ESG information included within the annual report monitored with the same rigour as conventional financial data? - What are competitors measuring and reporting?
+- Do the company's disclosures comply with the appropriate laws, regulations and sector best practices? - Do the company's disclosures reflect both what the company is doing now and where it is going, with accompanying metrics and goals. - Is ESG-related data handled appropriately and aligned with corresponding regulations and the level of risk associated with the data. - Is the ESG information included within the annual report monitored with the same rigour as conventional financial data? - What are competitors measuring and reporting?
 Are there emerging regulatory requirements that a company should be aware of?

-Lastly, stay alert to International Sustainability Standards Board (ISSB) developments as they finalise new IFRS Sustainability Disclosure Standards.
+Lastly, stay alert to International Sustainability Standards Board (ISSB) developments as they finalise new IFRS Sustainability Disclosure Standards, as well as continuing developments in the EU and US.